-UH students, faculty and staff need and deserve well-maintained and up-to-date facilities that support modern teaching, learning, innovation and scholarship.
+UH students, faculty and staff need and deserve up-to-date facilities that support modern teaching, learning, innovation and scholarship.
 Facilities and campus environments must be safe, sustainable and support 21st century higher education expectations and practices.
 The university’s facilities must be fully digitally enabled; flexible in use; maintainable at low cost; energy, water and waste efficient; and supportive of deep collaborations with partners across the state, nation and the world.

 21CF Action Strategy 1: